adamkelker/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 1.)
-The first thing you are going to want to do is create a virtual machine by going to https://portal.azure.com/.
-Setup your virtual machine with Windows 10 Pro, version 22H2.
-Note, you will want to create a virtual machine with atleast 2 vcpus and 16 gbs of memory.
+The first thing we are going to want to do is create a virtual machine by going to Microsoft Azure (https://portal.azure.com/).
+Next step is to setup our virtual machine with Windows 10 Pro, version 22H2.
+For best performance, we will want to create a virtual machine with atleast 2 vcpus and 16 gbs of memory.

 2.)
-Once you have created your virtual machine you will want to conncet to it by using the public ip address the vm is setup with.
-You will connect using the remote desktop connection app.
+Once we have created our virtual machine, we want to conncet to it by using the public ip address the vm is setup with.
+We will connect using the remote desktop connection app.
 </p>
 <br />